Y(4626) as a molecular state from interaction ${D}^*_s\bar{D}_{s1}(2536)-{D}_s\bar{D}_{s1}(2536)$: Theoretical frame

 To solve the integral equation, we discrete the momenta ${\rm p}$, ${\rm p}'$ and ${\rm p}''$ by the Gauss quadrature with wight $w({\rm p}_i)$ and have~\cite{He:2011ed,He:2013oma},

-The above equation is obviously an matrix equation.
-The index for the helicity can also be included to do the calcualtion.
+The above equation is obviously a matrix equation.
+The index for the helicity can also be included to do the calculation.
 The matrix element for $j=0$ corresponds to on-shell case.
 The discreted propagator is written as

 where the $p_o$ is the on-shell momentum in the center of mass frame.